ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 Data Unit: Byte-stream

 API mappings for MPTCP are identical to TCP.
-MPTCP adds support for multipath properties, such as "Multi-Paths Transport" and "Policy for using Multi-Path Transports".
+MPTCP adds support for multipath properties, such as "Multi-Path Transport" and "Policy for using Multi-Path Transports".

 ## UDP